dogecoinisawesome-dot-com/DogecoinIsAwesome.com/app/static/docs/full-node-raspberry-pi.md

 ### Install Raspberry Pi OS

+#### Write Raspberry Pi OS to USB Stick

-1. Download the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) and plugin a USB stick to your computer.
+1. Download the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) and plug in a USB stick to your computer.
 1. Click on _Choose Storage_ and select the USB stick.
 1. Click on _Choose OS_, go to _Raspberry Pi OS (Other)_ and select _Raspberry OS Lite (32-bit)_.
 1. Click on the _Advanced Options_ icon and configure the following settings: